Q. Where and when should I go on safari?

 Q. Will my safari be a specialist birding safari?

 A. No, the safaris shown are general interest trips, covering animals, birds, plants and the ecology of the areas visited, they are not specialist birding trips.
 If you are looking for a specialist birding safari it can certainly be arranged and Africa has some marvellous birding destinations.
-On a general interest safari, most visitors are amazed by the size, colour and variety of the bird-life, and many generate an interest in birds that they never knew existed; you can expect to identify around 150 different species of birds on a typical safari, ranging from magnificent martial eagles, and massive saddle-billed storks to diminutive lovebirds and exotic bee-eaters.
+On a general interest safari, most visitors are amazed by the size, colour and variety of the bird-life, and many generate an interest in birds that they never knew existed; you can expect to identify around 150-200 different species of birds on a typical safari, (more if you’re an avid birder) ranging from magnificent martial eagles, and massive saddle-billed storks to diminutive lovebirds and exotic bee-eaters.

 Q. Do I need inoculations and malaria prophylactics to visit Africa?

-A. Depending on the country you are visiting and the time of year different precautions are required.
-Upon booking you will receive full information on Health and First Aid, and you should speak to your doctor for advice in this area.
+A. Depending on the country you’re visiting and the time of year different precautions are required.
+Upon booking you’ll receive full information on Health and First Aid, and you should speak to your doctor for advice in this area.
 Generally malaria prophylactics are required and inoculations for the following may be recommended: yellow fever, tetanus, typhoid, meningitis and gamma globulin.

 Q. What clothes and equipment should I take on safari?